YoobeeWebTutors/javascript-manual/src/10-control-statements.md

 }
 ```

-Some would probably say this is a border-line example of too much indentation.
+Some programmers would say this is a border-line example of too much nesting.
 Breaking each nested `if` into its own function and eliminating the `else` is decidedly more readable and maintainable.
 The function names help document the intent of the code.
 <!--  a best practice guideline here would be useful -->

 ```js